superMiii/capstone-project/README.md

 ## Deployed API to Heroku

-And this url some endpoint for API [SME Heroku](https://sme-capstone-backend.herokuapp.com/api/v1/events).
+And this url some endpoint for get all events [SME Heroku](https://sme-capstone-backend.herokuapp.com/api/v1/events).

-And this url some endpoint for API [SME Heroku](https://sme-capstone-backend.herokuapp.com/api/v1/events/2).
+And this url some endpoint for get one event [SME Heroku](https://sme-capstone-backend.herokuapp.com/api/v1/events/2).

+For complete endpoints, see the documentation.